RickySanto/Filetto/README.md

-# Filetto
+# Tic Tac Toe
-This is a filetto game.
-I am working on this project to prove my skills as front end we developer.
+This is a Tic Tac Toe game.
+I'm creating this game to show my skills as front end web developer.